SDenisko/DevOps_online_Chernigiv_2021Q4/task4.1/readme.md

 Your MySQL connection id is 11
 Server version: 8.0.27-0ubuntu0.20.04.1 (Ubuntu)

-Copyright (c) 2000, 2021, Oracle and/or its affiliates.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

 mysql> show databases;

 +--------------------+
 | Database           |
 +--------------------+
 | information_schema |
 | test_priv          |
 +--------------------+
-2 rows in set (0.00 sec)

 mysql> use test_priv;
 Reading table information for completion of table and column names You can turn off this feature to get a quicker startup with -A

 Database changed

 mysql> create table table2 (id INT auto_increment PRIMARY KEY, column1 VARCHAR(15));
 Query OK, 0 rows affected (0.54 sec)

 mysql> drop table table2;
 ERROR 1142 (42000): DROP command denied to user 'user2'@'localhost' for table 'table2'
-mysql>

 GRANTS ARE  WORKING!

 Let's look to DB mysql:

 mysql> use mysql;
 Reading table information for completion of table and column names You can turn off this feature to get a quicker startup with -A

 Database changed

 mysql> show tables;

 +------------------------------------------------------+
 | Tables_in_mysql                                      |
 +------------------------------------------------------+